spring-rs/spring-rs/docs/content/docs/getting-started/introduction.md

 +++
 title = "Introduction"
-description = "spring-rs is a microservice framework written in Rust, similar to SpringBoot in java ecosystem. spring-rs provides an easily extensible plug-in system for integrating excellent projects in Rust community, such as axum, sqlx, sea-orm, etc." draft = false weight = 2 sort_by = "weight" template = "docs/page.html"
+description = "spring-rs is a application framework written in Rust, similar to SpringBoot in java ecosystem. spring-rs provides an easily extensible plug-in system for integrating excellent projects in Rust community, such as axum, sqlx, sea-orm, etc." draft = false weight = 2 sort_by = "weight" template = "docs/page.html"

 [extra]
-lead = 'spring-rs is a microservice framework written in Rust, similar to SpringBoot in java ecosystem. spring-rs provides an easily extensible plug-in system for integrating excellent projects in Rust community, such as axum, sqlx, sea-orm, etc.' toc = true top = false
+lead = 'spring-rs is a application framework written in Rust, similar to SpringBoot in java ecosystem. spring-rs provides an easily extensible plug-in system for integrating excellent projects in Rust community, such as axum, sqlx, sea-orm, etc.' toc = true top = false
 +++